USS Griffin

 Griffin returned to Pearl Harbor 17 March 1944, and departed 8 April 1944 for the great submarine base at Fremantle, Western Australia.
 She arrived 8 May and immediately set about servicing the growing submarine fleet.
-The tender remained at Fremantle until 20 November 1944, during her Stay founding a rubber fabrication shop which solved one of the great shortages on board the submarines.
-She then moved closer to the Japanese shipping lanes at Mios Woendi, New Guinea, arriving 9 December 1944.
+The tender remained at Fremantle until 20 November 1944.
+During her stay, the crew established a rubber fabrication shop there to address shortages of rubber parts among the submarine fleet.
+Griffin then moved closer to the Japanese shipping lanes at Mios Woendi, New Guinea, arriving 9 December 1944.
 There she tended submarines, surface craft of all kinds, and even lent her repair equipment to shore facilities.
 Griffin remained at Mios Woendi until 1 February 1945 when she sailed for Subic Bay, via Leyte.

-Arriving 10 February 1945, Griffin set up one of the initial submarine repair facilities in the Philippines since 1942.
+Arriving 10 February 1945, Griffin set up one of the first Allied submarine repair facilities in the Philippines since they had been surrendered in 1942.
 She also helped to salvage damaged destroyer La Vallette (DD-448).
 Shifting base, the tender sailed 22 March 1945 via Leyte, and arrived in the Hawaiian Islands 10 April 1945.
-After a brief stay at Pearl she departed 10 May 1945 for Midway, arrived 4 days later, and set up another repair facility for submarines.
-By that time submarines supported by Griffin had practically annihilated Japanese merchant shipping and had played a decisive role in the great Pacific offensive.
+After a brief stay at Pearl Harbor, she departed 10 May 1945 for Midway, arrived 4 days later, and set up another repair facility for submarines.
+By that time, the submarines supported by Griffin had practically annihilated Japanese merchant shipping and had played a decisive role in the great Pacific offensive.
 She remained at Midway until 10 September 1945, then sailed to Pearl Harbor and San Francisco, entering the bay 24 September.
 Decommissioned at Mare Island 12 October 1945, the ship was placed in reserve.
 Later she transferred to the Stockton group, Pacific Reserve Fleet, where she remained in reserve, in service, tending reserve submarines, until at least 1967.